Day 16; Snorkeling Caye Caulker with Stressless Tours

 There are however, plenty of Nurse Sharks.
 We’re told they are bottom feeders, and certainly this is where most of them are, sifting through the sands beneath us or swimming not far above.
 They come nowhere near us.
 Several Rays slowly glide through the water.
 I’m still having issues with my mask leaking and Shane seems to notice every time my head comes up again.
 He attributes every instance to the mask, I don’t tell him that sometimes its simply because I need to check where the rest of the group are.

-The main snorkeling attraction is up next, the Hol Chan Marine Reserve.
+The best snorkeling in Belize is up next, the Hol Chan Marine Reserve.
 We’re hoping to see Manatees, which have been sighted in the area on recent trips, and a large Green Sea Turtle also often makes an appearance.
-When our boat arrives amongst a number of boats already moored, another guide yells out that the Turtle is in the area.
+When our boat arrives amongst a number of boats already moored, another guide yells out that the Belize Turtle is in the area.

 All thoughts of sharks are forgotten and as soon as I’m in the water I make a beeline for where we’ve been pointed as the Turtles location.
 I’m still a way away from her when I see her swimming along the ocean floor, and I am single minded in my focus to get there.
 The camera is rolling and I capture the legs and feet of a number of snorkelers as I speed past.
 Seems I’m getting pretty comfortable with this snorkeling thing by now, or just determined.